University of Pittsburgh School of Computing & Information

 Peter Brusilovsky is a Professor of Computing and Information and Intelligent Systems at the University of Pittsburgh, where he directs Personalized Adaptive Web Systems (PAWS) lab.
 Peter has been working in the field of adaptive educational systems, user modeling, and intelligent user interfaces for over 20 years.
 He published numerous papers and edited several books on adaptive hypermedia and the adaptive Web.
 He was holding visiting faculty appointments at Sussex University (UK), Tokyo Denki University (Japan), University of Trier (Germany), Free University of Bolzano (Italy), National College of Ireland, Aalto University (Finland) and Carnegie Mellon University.
 Peter is the Editor-in-Chief of IEEE Transactions on Learning Technologies and a board member of several journals including User Modeling and User Adapted Interaction and International Journal of AI in Education

-Ravi Patel, PharmD is a Fellow at the at the School of Pharmacy at the University of Pittsburgh.
+Ravi Patel, PharmD is a Lead Innovation Advisor at the at the School of Pharmacy at the University of Pittsburgh.
 Upon completing the School of Pharmacy’s PharmD program, Dr. Patel enter the Fellowship to learn about the application of creativity and innovation in pharmacy education and practice.
 He currently teaches in the Pharmacy Innovation course and helps run the operation of the Pharmacy Innovation Program at the School of Pharmacy.

 Elizabeth Bilodeau, DMD, MD, MSEd is an Associate Professor at the University of Pittsburgh School of Dental Medicine.
 A Board Certified Oral Pathologist, Dr. Bilodeau serves as the Course Director of the University of Pittsburgh School of Dental Medicine Oral & Maxillofacial Pathology Course.
 She received an Award for Innovation in Education in 2014 for a project focused on the gamification of oral diagnosis, specifically oral pathology and oral radiology to be used in conjunction with an online atlas of oral lesions.